distributhor/eastwood/README.md

-# wild-west
+# Wild West

 Thou shalt not util.
 But this is the wild west.